-This report outlines a strategy for managing wastes generated during the demolition, construction and operational phases of the proposed Lindeman Island Resort development in accordance with the principles of the waste management hierarchy.
-This strategy focuses on avoiding waste generation during construction and operation wherever possible, through implementation of procurement policies, planning and scheduling, training and awareness, and specific work practices.
+This section has outlined a strategy for managing wastes generated during the demolition, construction and operational phases of the Lindeman Great Barrier Reef Resort in accordance with the waste management hierarchy.
+The proposed strategy focuses on avoiding waste generation during construction and operation wherever possible, through implementation of procurement policies, planning and scheduling, training and awareness, and specific work practices.
 The strategy involves:

-- > Reducing insofar as possible the volume of waste requiring disposal on the mainland, is an economic imperative for the Lindeman Island Resort while also achieving a range of environmental and social benefits; - > Reusing a range of wastes on the Island, including but not limited to, salvaging of demolition and construction wastes where possible, and composting of greenwastes for reuse as soil conditioner on the Island during operation. - > Waste collection and storage practices will also be implemented to enable effective and efficient collection of recyclables, which will be transported to recycling facilities on the mainland. - > Wastewater will be treated to a standard that will enable use of recycled water for irrigation of the golf course, landscaped areas and potentially for toilet flushing. - > These procedures will reduce the volume of waste requiring disposal during operation of the resort to approximately 8-25% of total waste generated. - > During operation of the Lindeman Island Resort, a waste transfer station will be established within the service infrastructure precinct on the Island.
-Wheelie bins will be collected from around the Island by the Resort Operator using a utility / tractor trailer before being emptied into bulk bins within the maintenance and services precinct.
-It is anticipated this will occur at least weekly during normal operation, increasing to twice weekly or more during peak periods. - > A small stationary compactor, bin press or similar will be installed to reduce the volume of waste requiring transfer to the mainland to reduce transport frequency and cost, and reduce pressure on the capacity of Whitsunday Regional Council's landfill facilities. - > The waste transfer station and associated areas for storage and handling of bulk waste materials will be located with appropriate setbacks to environmentally sensitive areas and land uses. - > Appropriate containment and drainage systems will be installed for waste storage and handling areas to prevent the release of contaminants to receiving environments.
+- Reducing insofar as possible the volume of waste requiring disposal on the mainland is an economic imperative for the Lindeman Great Barrier Reef Resort while also achieving a range of environmental and social benefits; - Reusing a range of wastes on the island, including but not limited to salvaging of demolition and construction wastes where possible; - Waste collection and storage practices will also be implemented to enable effective and efficient collection of recyclables, which will be transported to recycling facilities on the mainland; - Wastewater will be treated to a standard that will enable use of recycled water for irrigation of the golf course, landscaped areas and potentially for toilet flushing; - These procedures will reduce the volume of waste requiring disposal during operation of the resort to approximately 8-25% of total waste generated; - During operation of the resort, a waste transfer station will be established within the service infrastructure precinct on the island.
+Wheelie bins will be collected from around the island by the resort operator using a utility / tractor trailer before being emptied into bulk bins within the service infrastructure precinct.
+It is anticipated this will occur at least weekly during normal operation, increasing to twice weekly or more during peak periods; - A small stationary compactor, bin press or similar will be installed to reduce the volume of waste requiring transfer to the mainland to reduce transport frequency and cost, and reduce pressure on the capacity of Whitsunday Regional Council's landfill facilities; - The waste transfer station and associated areas for storage and handling of bulk waste materials will be located with appropriate setbacks to environmentally sensitive areas and land uses; and - Appropriate containment and drainage systems will be installed for waste storage and handling areas to prevent the release of contaminants to receiving environments.

-A range of environmental controls and mitigation measures have been recommended to minimise potential risks to the environment associated with waste management practises for the Lindeman Island Resort.
+A range of environmental controls and mitigation measures have been recommended to minimise potential risks to the environment associated with waste management practises for the Lindeman Great Barrier Reef Resort.
 These measures will include regular monitoring and inspections, tracking of wastes, and regular audits of waste streams to identify opportunities for increased reuse and recycling, and improved waste management practices.
-Engineering and procedural controls, such as construction of bunded containment areas, covering bins and stockpiles likely to generate odour or litter, aeration of composting materials, have also been recommended to minimise the potential environmental impacts of waste management.

-Based on the implementation of the above proposed mitigation, potential impacts from unmanaged waste to the environment are considered unlikely during and following the proposed redevelopment works.
+Engineering and procedural controls, such as construction of bunded containment areas, covering bins and stockpiles likely to generate odour or litter, and aeration of composting materials, have also been recommended to minimise the potential environmental impacts of waste management.
+Based on the implementation of the above proposed mitigation measures, potential impacts to the environment from unmanaged waste are considered unlikely during and following the proposed redevelopment works.